mr-c/blog/introduction.rst

 Background
 ==========

-The CWL began back in July 2014 in Boston, MA, USA at the codefest preceding the Bioinformatics Open Source Conference.
-John Chilton, from the Galaxy Team, approached Nebojša Tijanić of Seven Bridges Genomics, about workflow interoperability.
+The CWL began in July 2014 in Boston, MA, USA at the `codefest preceding the Bioinformatics Open Source Conference
+<http://www.open-bio.org/wiki/Codefest_2014>`_.
+John Chilton, from the Galaxy Team,
+approached Nebojša Tijanić of Seven Bridges Genomics, about workflow interoperability.
 They were quickly joined by Peter Amstutz from Curoverse, Hervé Ménager from the Pasteur Institute and by myself.